 The Company is subject to foreign currency risk associated with the translation of the net assets of foreign subsidiaries to United States ("U.S.") dollars on a periodic basis.
-The Company's Deutsche Bank Credit Agreement (as defined and further discussed in Note 10, "Debt") includes a \leq 149.7 million term A-3 facility, \leq 100.0 million term A-4 facility and \leq 72.0 million outstanding on the multicurrency revolving credit subfacility, which have been designated as net investment hedges in order to mitigate a portion of this risk.
+The Company's Deutsche Bank Credit Agreement (as defined and further discussed in Note 10, "Debt") includes a $\\eqref{147.9}$ million term A-3 facility and a $\\eqref{98.8}$ million term A-4 facility, which have been designated as net investment hedges in order to mitigate a portion of this risk.

 Derivative instruments are generally recognized on a gross basis in the Consolidated Balance Sheets in either Other current assets, Other assets, Accrued liabilities or Other liabilities depending upon their respective fair values and maturity dates.
-The Company designates a portion of its foreign exchange contracts as fair value hedges.
+The Company designates a portion of its foreign exchange contracts as cash flow hedges and fair value hedges.
 For all instruments designated as hedges, including net investment hedges, cash flow hedges and fair value hedges, the Company formally documents the relationship between the hedging instrument and the hedged item, as well as the risk management objective and the strategy for using the hedging instrument.
 The Company assesses whether the relationship between the hedging instrument and the hedged item is highly effective at offsetting changes in the fair value both at inception of the hedging relationship and on an ongoing basis.
 For cash flow hedges and net investment hedges, unrealized gains and losses are recognized as a component of Accumulated other comprehensive loss in the Consolidated Balance Sheets to the extent that it is effective at offsetting the change in the fair value of the hedged item and realized gains and losses are recognized in the Consolidated Statements of Operations consistent with the underlying hedged instrument.
 Gains and losses related to fair value hedges are recorded as an offset to the fair value of the underlying asset or liability, primarily Trade receivables and Accounts payable in the Consolidated Balance Sheets.